ParthChatupale/AgriSensePro/backend/test_scripts/README.md

 2. **404 Error**: Check that the data files exist in `backend/data/` directory
 3. **500 Error**: Check backend logs for JSON parsing or file reading errors
 4. **Import Error**: Make sure you're running from the `backend/` directory
+5. **AI Chatbot Error**:
+   - Make sure `GEMINI_API_KEY` is set in `.env` file
+   - Verify `google-generativeai` is installed: `pip install google-generativeai`
+   - Check that the API key is valid and has access to Gemini 2.5 Pro
+   - Check backend logs for detailed error messages from Gemini API

 ## Notes